projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    .. figure:: images/choose_scenario.png
       :align: center

-   Note that you can also use a customized scenario xml by clicking **Import XML**.
-The configuration app automatically directs to the new scenario xml once the import is complete.
+   Note that you can also use a customized scenario XML by clicking **Import XML**.
+The configuration app automatically directs to the new scenario XML once the import is complete.

 #.
 The configurable items display after one scenario is created/loaded/
    selected.
 Following is an industry scenario: